-But that was just a start.
+But that was just the beginning.
 For the following day, we were all off and everyone had to spend that Friday as a “dream day”.
 To help a little, we gave everybody a budget they could draw from.
-They could spend those money in any way they wanted, as long as it helped them have a dream day.
+They could spend that money in any way they wanted, as long as it helped them have a dream day.
 All we asked for was sharing some pictures with us.

-I was extremely curious what would appear on our Slack, but frankly speaking, was not surprised with what I saw.
+I was extremely curious about what would appear on our Slack, but frankly speaking, I was not surprised by what I saw.
 What I really love about Atwix is our diversity.
 We all are so different in our hobbies and lifestyles, but what unites us is appreciation and acceptance of each other’s characters, unique strong sides, and contributions to our common goals.

 Some on the team decided to do skydiving for the first time in their lives, some took a day trip to unknown places, some did a three-day hike across the mountain range, some played video games all day, and some had a date with their fiance admitting they didn’t have time for that for nearly a year!
 What was common though – happy smiles on the pictures.